 Feel free to add a little extra flavor to this sour cream cookie recipe.
 Here are a few ideas:

-- Lemon: Add 1/2 teaspoon lemon zest to the dough and 1/8 teaspoon of lemon extract to the icing.
+- Lemon: Add 1/2 teaspoon of lemon zest to the dough and 1/8 teaspoon of lemon extract or lemon juice to the icing.

 - Orange: Add 1/2 teaspoon orange zest to the dough and 1/8 teaspoon orange juice to the icing.